rfloresx/web/README.md

 # web
 HTTP, WebSocket, SockJS and DDP server implementations for cortex

-The web package contains functionality that allows for connecting cortex applications to the web.

 ## Building web
 Web requires [cortex](http://www.github.com/cortexlang/cortex) to be installed on your machine.
 Before building web, please ensure that cortex is available in your environment (you can quickly check by typing `cxsh`).
 If not, run `source configure` from the cortex installation folder.